-Each Panel must designate a lead Provider called a Designated Provider Representative (DPR) to act as a primary point of contact between the Panel and CareFirst.
+Each Practice must designate a lead Provider or Staff member called a Practice Point of Contact to act as a primary point of contact between the Panel and CareFirst.

 As stated above, practices receive formal PCMH Recognition by CareFirst immediately upon execution of the Participation Agreements, as defined by PCMH designation in the CareFirst Provider Directory.